 While it does take a little while to completely install the thermostat and connect it to the system, this is well worth the time.
 It only needs to be done once, unless you change your router, then the unit needs to have the new router added.

-When you start to look for a the best programmable thermostat, it can be a little daunting – there is a wide selection, all seemingly with slightly different features and a wide range of unfamiliar terms.
-It can be difficult to know which is the programmable, or the best Wi-Fi thermostat for you.
+When you start to look for the best programmable thermostat, it can be a little daunting – there is a wide selection, all seemingly with slightly different features and a wide range of unfamiliar terms.
+It can be difficult to know which is programmable, or the best Wi-Fi thermostat for you.